 QUANTIFY YOUR HEART RATE RESERVE

-First of all, we need to understand the importance of heart rate monitoring for long distance runners.
+First of all, we need to understand the importance of heart rate monitoring for distance running.
 The primary factor of speed endurance performance from the 1500m to the marathon and beyond is our maximal oxygen uptake (VO2max).
 Hence, we need to know at which percentage of VO2max we train and race for various distances.
-No device does measure it better than a heart rate monitor.
+A heart rate monitor provides that feedback..

 Standard practice is heart rate monitoring with a GPS device.
 That way we know how much our aerobic energy system contributes at any given speed.
 Note, however, that fast intervals need a special interpretation because of the delay in heart rate response time.
 I will come back to this later in this article.
 Supramaximal efforts at 1500m race pace or faster are exempt of heart rate monitoring.